julia-ha/iiif/README.md

 # IIIF resources and examples

-This repository and README provides an aggregation of various IIIF related links and resources for working with IIIF in JSTOR Labs projects.
+This repository and README provides an aggregation of various links and resources for working with the International Image Interoperability Framework (IIIF) in JSTOR Labs projects.

 ## Resources